Avoid getting caught in the trap that going to the club means going back to 2019 ways of doing things.

 It is with a broad sweeping brush that we say many players were already responding to sub-standard bridge with their feet.
 But there are some quick glance facts to support the thinking.
 Looking at nation attendance figures in affiliated bridge downward trends started prior to the in-voluntary bridge revolution.

-The above table shows a steady decline over the ten years before the pandemic took all at table play away.
+The above table shows England was experiencing a steady decline over the ten years before the pandemic took all at table play away.
 Never to return if the 2021 and 2022 format changes and attendances figures are indicators.
+The below figures suggest the decline was not as dramatic in the USA, but noticeable.

 The national organisations will cry changes in venues, increasing costs and necessary reliance on friendly, wealthy contributions took their tool.
 However it came to pass, the statistics say players were already talking with their feet.